-Claim #1 - CMS Not Enforcing Federal Transparency Mandate on Hospitals, Need SB 328 no additional compliance action.
-As of September, fourteen hospitals across the country have received fines up to nearly \$1 million - hardly "negligible".
+Claim #1 - CMS Not Enforcing Federal Transparency Mandate on Hospitals, Need SB 328

-As noted in the May 3, 2023, co-sponsor memo, the primary rationale for SB 328 is "federal enforcement of this law is almost entirely non-existent" and that CMS fines are "negligible".
+It has been stated that the primary rationale for SB 328 is "federal enforcement of this law is almost entirely non-existent" and that CMS fines are "negligible".
 This is still, today, an oft-repeated claim by groups like PRA, yet it's complete fallacy.

-• As of June 2023, the Centers for Medicare and Medicaid Services (CMS) had sent 906 warning letters (there are only 5,400 acute care hospitals in the entire country).
-Of those hospitals, 371 required a corrective action plan, 457 addressed differences and received a closure notice and over 300 required
+The most recent available data (June 2023) indicates that the Centers for Medicare and Medicaid Services (CMS) has sent 906 warning letters for noncompliance (there are only 5,400 acute care hospitals in the entire country).
+Of those hospitals, 371 required a corrective action plan, 457 addressed deficiencies and received an investigation closure notice by CMS and over 300 required no additional compliance action after a comprehensive compliance review by CMS.
+As of November 14, fourteen hospitals across the country have received fines up to nearly \$1 million - hardly "negligible".

-Contrary to testimony from SB 328 supporters, we know federal enforcement is occurring because hospitals in Wisconsin have been contacted by CMS, have received warning letters or corrective action requests and have made modifications to their files to come into compliance.
-In fact, the Committee heard from several hospitals and health systems that discussed their experience receiving letters from CMS and working with federal regulators to come into compliance.

-• In addition to current federal enforcement, a mechanism already exists for the public to file complaints with CMS regarding hospital transparency mandate compliance.
+- Contrary to testimony from SB 328 supporters, we know federal enforcement is occurring because hospitals in Wisconsin have been contacted by CMS, have received corrective action letters and have made modifications to their files to come into compliance.
+In fact, the Committee heard from several hospitals and health systems that discussed their experience receiving letters from CMS and working with federal regulators to come into compliance. - In addition to current federal enforcement, a mechanism already exists for the public to file complaints with CMS regarding hospital transparency mandate compliance.
+We do not know if a similar complaint mechanism exists related to TPA or employer complaints.